Senator Valerie Wiener (Ret.)President

 Senator Valerie Wiener (Ret.), a Las Vegas, Nevada, native, is proud to be a Las Vegas High School graduate (just like her father).
 She earned a Bachelor of Journalism (University ofMissouri-Columbia), a Master of Arts in Broadcast Journalism (U-C), a Master of Arts in Contemporary Literature (University of Illinois-Springfield), and spent three years at the McGeorge School of Law (Sacramento, CA).
 She has also earned both a Certificate in Grant Writing and a Certificate in NonProfit Management (University of Nevada-Las Vegas).
 Valerie has been actively involved in the communications profession for more than five decades.
 This has included professional careers as: newspaper reporter/editor, radio stations’ owner, television producer, Congressional press secretary, communications company owner, and publisher.
 Valerie, the author of five award-winning books and five award-winning handbooks, has earned more than 250 national and international awards for her communications work, services, and products.

 Valerie served in the Nevada State Senate for 16 years and sponsored 90 bills; 75 of these became law.
 She invested substantial energy in issues dealing with health and wellness, prescription drugs, juvenile justice, and technological crimes.
 Upon retirement, due to term limits, Valerie had set a few records: member of the first all-female legislative leadership team in U.S. history, the Nevada Senate’s first female Assistant Majority Leader, and the longest-serving female legislator who was born in Nevada.
+In 2019, Valerie was inducted into the Nevada Senate Hall of Fame.

 Public service has been integral to Valerie’s life since early childhood.
 She spearheaded her first service project in the fourth grade and has been inspired to serve her community in powerful ways ever since.
 After retiring from the Senate, as she considered running for other offices, Valerie realized that “one of the highest levels of public service is to honor others for theirs.”
 This is why she founded the Public Service Institute of Nevada, which operates as PublicServiceNV.
 Every day, Valerie is filled with gratitude that she chose this path of public service in her community and her state.